Horse deaths cast shadow as Triple Crown shifts to Preakness

 LOUISVILLE, Ky.
 (AP) — A raging thunderstorm that washed out activities Sunday morning at Churchill Downs symbolized the dark clouds hanging over the Triple Crown after a troubling string of horse deaths.

-Seven horses have died at the track since April 27, including Derby entrant Wild On Ice.
+Seven horses have died following injuries at the track since April 27, including Derby entrant Wild On Ice.
 Freezing Point and Chloe’s Dream were euthanized after injuries before Saturday’s Kentucky Derby that was ultimately won by Mage.
-Five sustained catastrophic leg injuries, while two succumbed suddenly from causes yet to be determined.
+Four sustained catastrophic leg injuries, two succumbed suddenly from causes yet to be determined and another sustained a neck injury after flipping in the paddock.

 This spate of incidents comes four years after more than 30 horses died at Santa Anita racetrack in California.
 Those deaths shook up the industry and resulted in safety reforms such as the Horseracing Integrity and Safety Act (HISA), which established a similarly lettered organization that set uniform safety and doping rules for thoroughbreds.
 A set of regulations are scheduled to take effect May 22.